xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

         <img src="media/xm-taskendpoint-1.png" width="700">
     </kbd>

-3. Select the **Azure DevOps** endpoint.
+2. Select the **Azure DevOps** endpoint.
-4. We will need to set or verify these basic settings
+3. Set or verify these basic settings
     * **Name** - I would use "Azure DevOps" because the steps are already set to use this
     * **Base URL** - https://dev.azure.com
     * **Trust self-signed certificates** - disabled